dotnet/arcade-services/README.md

 #### How to Onboard a New Repository

-If you would like to see your repository on BarViz, it needs to publish to the Build Asset Registry.
+If you would like to see your repository on BARViz, it needs to be published to the Build Asset Registry.
 Please see the [Darc documentation](https://github.com/dotnet/arcade/blob/master/Documentation/Darc.md).